rohanmahy/mimi-app-components/draft-mahy-mimi-app-components.md

 >As with the definition of roles, in MIMI it is not expected that the definition of Preauthorized users would change frequently.
 Instead the claims in the underlying credentials would be modified without modifying the preauthorization policy.

+Because the Preauthorized users component usually authorizes non-members, it is also a natural choice for providing concrete authorization for policy enforcing systems incorporated into or which run in coordination with the MIMI Hub provider or specific MLS Distribution Services.
+For example, a preauthorized role could allow the Hub to remove participants and to ban them, but not to add any users or devices.
+This unifies the authorization model for members and non-members.

 # Role Capabilities

-When we say that the holder of this capability can take some action, we mean that the whatever entity is taking the action (a participant, a potential future participant, or an external party) has a specific role already pre-assigned in the Participant List struct, or is pre-authorized to take action with a specific role in the Preauthorized Users struct.
+When we say that the holder of this capability can take some action, we mean that the whatever entity is taking the action (a participant, a potential future participant, or an external party) has a specific role already pre-assigned in the Participant List struct, or is preauthorized to take action with a specific role in the Preauthorized Users struct.

 Unless otherwise specified, capabilities apply both to sending a set of consistent MLS proposals that could be committed by any member of the corresponding MLS group, and to sending an MLS commit containing a set of consistent MLS proposals.